mphipps2017/AllocationCalculator/README.md

 Using these 2 data points, and some current market data, it makes it easier to help see at a glance what securities are under / over allocated to as well as create a list of transactions to remediate these differences.

+Note to use you will also need to make a supporting_files/file_names.txt file that has the first line as the file name of the portfolio csv, and the second as the target allocation csv